Al Sailiya: As Sayliyah Army Base

 In 2000, the US opened a military base in Al Sailiya at a cost of $110 million.
 There are roughly 27 warehouses with a combined storage space of around 1.6 million square feet.
 The US Army established 10 km of roads in the facility.
-It was closed in June 2021.
+It was closed in June 2021, with the US base shifting to Jordan.

 Sports

 Al-Sailiya SC, a multi-sports club best known for its football team, has its headquarters in the district.
 There is also a small neighborhood (fereej) stadium in the district administered by the Qatar Olympic Committee, known as Fereej Al Sailiya Stadium.